 Lansweeper pulls most Windows computer data from WMI (Windows Management Instrumentation), a management infrastructure built into Windows operating systems.
 When scanning without a scanning agent, the initial connection to a Windows computer is set up using DCOM and the Remote Procedure Call (RPC) service on the client machine.
 The RPC service is built into Windows operating systems and enabled by default.

-If a Windows computer is generating a "firewalled" or "RPC unavailable" error, do the following:
+If a Windows computer is generating a "firewalled" or "RPC server unavailable" error, do the following:

 - Look at the Last Tried (= last scan attempt) date in the computer's Summary tab to determine when the scanning error occurred.

 - If the scanning error is not recent, rescan the computer first to verify whether the scanning issue is still present.
 You can rescan one or more machines by clicking the Assets link at the top of the web console, ticking the checkboxes in front of the assets and hitting the Rescan button on the left.